-North Dakota is the only state so far that has established a publicly owned bank.
-Founded in 1919, the Bank of North Dakota has a mission to “promote agriculture, commerce, and industry” and “be helpful to and assist in the development of… financial institutions… within the State.”
+North Dakota is the only state that has established a publicly owned bank.
+Founded in 1919, the Bank of North Dakota’s mission is to “promote agriculture, commerce, and industry” and “be helpful to and assist in the development of… financial institutions… within the State.”

-Thanks in large part to BND, community banks are much more robust in North Dakota than in other states.
-North Dakota has 35 percent more banks per capita than South Dakota, and four times as many as the national average (see our graph).
-While locally owned small and mid-sized banks (under $10 billion in assets) account for only 30 percent of deposits nationally, in North Dakota they have 72 percent of the market.
+Thanks in large part to BND, community banks are much more numerous and robust in North Dakota than in other states.
+North Dakota has more banks and credit unions per capita than any other state.
+In fact, it has nearly six times as many local financial institutions per person as the country overall.
+While locally owned small and mid-sized banks and credit unions (those under $10 billion in assets) account for only 29 percent of deposits nationally (see this graph), in North Dakota they have a remarkable 83 percent of the market.

-By helping to sustain a larger number of community banks than have survived elsewhere and by enabling them to devote more of their assets to productive loans (as detailed below), BND has strengthened North Dakota’s economy, helped small businesses and farms grow, and spurred job creation in the state.
+By helping to sustain a large number of local banks and credit unions, BND has strengthened North Dakota’s economy, enabled small businesses and farms grow, and spurred job creation in the state.

 History and Structure

 Desperately poor and tired of being at the mercy of out-of-state economic powers, North Dakota’s farmers launched the Nonpartisan League in 1915.
 This political party united progressives, reformers, and radicals behind a platform that called for returning control of the state’s economy to its people.
 At the time, farmers were utterly dependent on out-of-state grain milling companies, national railroads, and Minneapolis banks, all of which had been gouging farmers.

 In the 1918 elections, the League won both houses of the legislature.
 One of the first bills these new lawmakers passed created a publicly owned grain mill, the North Dakota Mill and Elevator, and a publicly owned bank, the Bank of North Dakota (BND).